shane-kerr/pycaponic/README.md

-# yapcap: Yet Another PCAP module for Python
+# pycaponic: a Pythonic pcap module

 This module allows you to easily read pcap and PcapNG files in Python.